Header preview of Little Green site redesign, showing desktop & mobile final screens

 - Sign up for monthly newsletter

-- Instagram integration
+- Instagram integration for updates

 Now it was finally time to start designing!
 With input from the owners of the store, I began with brainstorming a few different brand values for Little Green, which were: community, unique, and quality.